locationtech-labs/geopyspark/docs/guides/rdd.rst

    value_map = {5.0: 10.0, 15.0: 20.0}

    # Only 5.0 and 15.0 will be reclassified.
-Everythin else will become -1000.0
+Everything else will become -1000.0
    tiled_rdd.relcassify(value_map=value_map, data_type=float, boundary_strategy=EXACT,
                         replace_no_data_with=-1000.0)